vnunez7/vnunez7/README.md

 ### Hi, I'm Victoria! 👋

 ## Bio
-** I am an undergraduate junior at the University of Illinois at Urbana-Champaign, majoring in Economics and minoring in Computer Science.
-My journey into tech has been non-linear, but over the past few years I have developed a strong passion in full stack development, and actively immerse myself into programs and opportunities that allow me to broaden my skillset and gain experience building production-level code using an efficient software development lifecycle.
-I enjoy self-learning new frameworks and languages in my free time, utilizing whatever internet resources I can to build my knowledge in the field of tech.
-Whatever I do not know, I make up for in my willingness to learn!
+I am an undergraduate junior at the University of Illinois at Urbana-Champaign, majoring in Economics and **minoring in Computer Science**.
+My journey into tech has been non-linear, but over the past few years I have developed a strong passion in **full stack development**, and actively immerse myself into programs and opportunities that allow me to broaden my skillset and gain experience building production-level code using an efficient software development lifecycle.
+I enjoy self-learning new frameworks and languages in my free time, utilizing whatever internet resources I can to build my knowledge in the field of tech. **Whatever I do not know, I make up for in my willingness to learn**!

 <!--